J. Chaput, OMAFRA, Minor Use Coordinator, Guelph

 The Pest Management Regulatory Agency (PMRA) recently announced the approval of a minor use label expansion registration for Rootshield® G, Rootshield® HC and Rootshield® WP Biological Fungicide for suppression of Botrytis blight caused by Botrytis cinerea and root rot caused by Pythium spp., Rhizoctonia spp. and Fusarium spp. on Asian water spinach in Canada.
 Rootshield® Biological Fungicide was already labeled for use on a wide variety of crops in Canada for control of several diseases.

 This is the first ever minor use on Asian water spinach (also known as tung choy, kankon, rao muong) in Canada and was submitted by Ontario as a result of minor use priorities established by growers and extension personnel.

 The following is provided as an abbreviated, general outline only.
-Users should be making pest management decisions within a robust integrated disease management program and should consult the complete label before using Rootshield® HC Biological Fungicide.
+Users should be making pest management decisions within a robust integrated disease management program and should consult the complete label before using Rootshield® Biological Fungicide.

 |Crop(s)||Target||Rate (kg/ha)||Application Information|